 I know this sounds like such hard work when you’re feeling so incredibly broken, but trust me, once you get started you will almost immediately start to feel a shift.

-While therapy and talking things out with your trusted friends can provide some short-term instant relief, those things aren’t going to do anything towards shifting the trauma which has been stuck in your body for a long time!
+While therapy and talking things out with your trusted friends can provide some short-term relief, those things aren’t going to do anything towards shifting the trauma that has been stuck in your body for a long time!

-After a lifetime of narcissistic abuse from a narc mother, an enabling father and then a subsequent 20 year relationship with a narcissist, the only thing that is truly working for me is the NARP program with Melanie Tonia Evans.
+After a lifetime of narcissistic abuse from a narc mother, an enabling father and then a subsequent 20-year relationship with a narcissist, the only thing that truly worked for me was healing my soul on an energetic level with Selena Hill.

-If you’re ready to get out of the cycle and start truly healing yourself, I cannot recommend the program highly enough.
+If you’re ready to get out of the cycle and start truly healing yourself, I cannot recommend Selena highly enough.